Cite this

 where \(p(x)\) is the probability density function of X.

-One way to resolve these difficulties is to convert the continuous probability density into a discrete probability mass function by dividing the real line into equally spaced intervals with width \(\Delta\) and integrating the probability density within each interval to get a probability mass function ([3] section 8.3).
+One way to resolve these difficulties is to discretize the probability density by dividing the real line into equally spaced intervals of width \(\Delta\) and integrating within each interval to obtain a probability mass function ([3] section 8.3).
 One can then compute the discrete entropy of this distribution, which will be equal to the differential entropy minus \(\log \Delta\).
 In other words, the more fine grained our discretization of the probability density, the more bits are needed to describe it.
-In many cases we may work directly with such discretized probability densities on a computer, and it is important to remember that the absolute value of the entropy depends on an additive factor based on our arbitrary choice of discretization interval.
+In many cases we may work directly with such discretized probability densities on a computer.
+The absolute value of the entropy will then differ from the differential entropy by an additive constant determined by the discretization width.

-Luckily, the mutual information of two continuous probability densities does not suffer from the same mathematical difficulties and lack of clear interpretability.
+Fortunately, mutual information between continuous probability densities does not suffer from the same difficulties.
 Even though it may take an infinite number of bits to specify an arbitrary real number, the interpretation that \(1\) bit of information allows you to rule out half of the probability mass remains valid.
-Mathematically, mutual information in the case of probability densities is equivalent to the discrete case, with the sums replaced by integrals:
+Mathematically, mutual information for probability densities is equivalent to the discrete case, with sums replaced by integrals:

 \[\begin{aligned} I(\mathrm{X}; \mathrm{Y}) = \int_{\mathcal{X}} \int_{\mathcal{Y}} p(x, y)\log \left( \frac{p(x, y)}{p(x)p(y)} \right) dxdy \end{aligned}\]

-The mutual information also avoids the problem of the improper logarithm of the differential entropy, because for mutual information, the log is taken on the ratio of densities, in which the units cancel out.
+Mutual information also avoids the improper logarithm problem, because the log is taken on a ratio of densities in which the units cancel.
 Mutual information can also be computed between discrete and continuous random variables [4].

-In summary, in spite of the difficulties associated with the differential entropy over probability densities, mutual information retains its usefulness and a clear interpretation as the amount of information one random variable provides about another.
+In summary, despite the difficulties of differential entropy, mutual information retains a clear interpretation as the amount of information one random variable provides about another.

 2.10 Rate distortion theory